Another Day, Another Dollar0

 He should’ve worn his parka.
 But it was gone, stolen from the place where he’d stashed it behind the copy machine.
 Tuesday morning status meetings were notorious for random thievery.

-Sighing, he picked up his coffee and headed back towards the office.
+Sighing, he picked up his coffee and headed back to the grind.